 Step Possible Cause lf 1 Is the Material Temperature Display at or above 275°F?
 Yes, go to Step 2.
 No, continue to allow the machine to heat.
 (Make sure the Material dial and the Hot Oil dial are set at operating temperatures.)
 2 Is the red "Mixer" light "ON"?
 Yes, go to Step 4.
 No, go to Table 8-15 Mixer Electrical Troubleshooting.
 3 Is the loading door closed?
-Yes, go to Step 4.No, shut the loading door.
-4 Is the "Mixer" toggle switch in the "Forward" position?
-Yes, go to Step 5.
+Yes, go to Step 4.
+No, shut the loading door.
+4 Is the "Mixer" toggle switch in the "Forward" Yes, go to Step 5. position?
 No, move the toggle switch to the forward position.
-5 Move the "Mixer" toggle switch to the "Reverse" position.
-Is the agitator moving?
-Yes, allow mixer to reverse for 15 seconds and then move the "Mixer" toggle switch to the "Forward" position.
+5 Move the "Mixer" toggle switch to the "Reverse" position. • Yes, allow mixer to reverse for 15 seconds and then move the "Mixer" toggle switch to Is the agitator moving? the "Forward" position.
 Go to Step 6.
 No, go to Table 8-15 Mixer Electrical Troubleshooting.
 6 Open the Material loading door.
-Are there several unmelted blocks in the tank?
-Yes, this may cause the agitator to jam.
+Are there several unmelted blocks in the tank? • Yes, this may cause the agitator to jam.
 Use the mixer toggle switch to move the agitator forward and backward until the material melts enough to allow forward movement without jamming.
-Crafco, Inc. recommends you add one to two blocks every three to four minutes during dispensing of product.
-No, go to Table 8-15 Mixer Electrical Troubleshooting.
+Crafco, Inc. recommends you add one to two blocks every three to four minutes during dispensing of product. •No, go to Table 8-15 Mixer Electrical Troubleshooting.
 7 Is the hydraulic fluid level near the center of the sight gauge?
 Check at ambient temperature.
-See Fig. 5-1 Dipstick.
+See Fig. 5.1 Hydraulic Fluid Level and Temp.
+Gauge.
 Yes, go to Table 8-15 Mixer Electrical Troubleshooting.
 No, fill oil to the center of the sight gauge.

-Note: Use Table 8-15 while troubleshooting the mixer electrical system.
+Note: Use Fig. 8.5 Mixer Circuit while troubleshooting the mixer electrical system.